vustac/dse/README.md

    similarly to dandebug.
 It also provides an interface for examining the bytecode of the application and allows the user to specify the parameters he wishes to declare as symbolic, and monitors the solutions that are placed in the database by dansolver.

+ * `dandebug`: a Java program that runs as a server for monitoring the debug output from an instrumented test (using either UDP or TCP) and allows viewing and saving the call graph of the captured data (as long as CALL/RETURN debug messages are enabled).

 The following scripts provide an easier process for running the STAC Challenge problems and Canonicals.